AbdallaYoussef1/FaceDetection-App/README.md

 4. To remove all filters and start over, click on the "Clear Updates" button.
 5. Close the application window when finished.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
-1. Fork the repository and create your branch:
-    ```bash
-    git checkout -b feature/your-feature
-    ```
-2. Commit your changes and push to the branch:
-    ```bash
-    git commit -am 'Add some feature'
-    git push origin feature/your-feature
-    ```
-3. Submit a pull request detailing your changes.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - This application was inspired by similar projects in the computer vision and image processing community.